logo image

 RS Home

-The Highland Folk Museum is situated on the north side of the Village of Newtonmore in the Highlands of Scotland, 67 miles northwest of Perth, 16 miles south of Aviemore.
+The Highland Folk Museum is on the north side of the Village of Newtonmore in the Highlands of Scotland, 67 miles northwest of Perth, 16 miles south of Aviemore.

 The Museum is open 7 days a week, all year round, with a cafe.
 There is no entrance fee, Donations are encouraged.
 Postcode: PH20 1AY